KustTeamWQW/CSGNet/README.md

 # CSGNet
-The CSGNet code will be released after the article has been accepted!
+The code of CSGNet will be released after the article has been accepted!